stealth/drops/README.md

 [dr]:ops -- dead drops for ops

-A _p2p_ transport network for opmsg end2end encrypted messages.
+A _p2p_ transport network for [opmsg end2end encrypted messages](https://github.com/stealth/opmsg).
+If you are new to _opmsg_, click the link for more info and how to set it up.

 * p2p architecture that doesnt require central servers
 * almost no meta data